Anynomouss/grin-for-muggles/transaction_buddy_system.md

 ## Security considerations
+* The use of a known/public to all PubKey from Charlie is still a problem.
 * Not sure yet how to do payment proof with 3 parties (according to Tromp ok as long as both kernels are published)
-* Intermediare can deny having build a transaction, but would not gain any funds, nor fonds will funds be lost.
+* Intermediare can deny having build a transaction, but would not gain any funds, nor will funds be lost.
 * Intermediary knows the address of the Receiver, optionally use a second tor address for this, not the slatepac address for extra privacy.
 * Someone can pretend to be the receiver comming online, but cannot steal funds since he/she does not have the pubkey to get the `value` and `index` from the rangeproof, needed to spend that output.
 Nor can any messages be decrypted by that user since he does not have the privatekey for that tor address.
 * Receiver must drop outputs build by the sender, replacing it with an equal value output with a non-fixed public-key, so basically replacing it with a normal transaction